AlStamm1/joke-board/README.md

 My grandfather poured his blood, sweat and tears into his career.
 Amazing man.
 Horrible chef.

 V
 V
 *My control key seems to be broken

+A Greek philosopher goes to a tailor to get his pants mended.
+The tailor asks: “Euripides?”
+The professor replies: “Yes.
+Eumenides?”